mstocco/mariostoc.co/content/traininglog/20210711-ironman2021-11weeksout.md

 Pretty straight forward swim; initially I felt yesterday's time in _Elk Lake_ lingering but that didn't last long.
 I started in the Continuous Lane but saw that there was more space in the Fast Lane; I finished up there.

-The ride to the pool was a PR (hit the traffic lights well) and nice and easy back home.
+The ride to the pool was a PR (hit the traffic lights well) but nice and easy back home.
 <!---->
 ## TUESDAY JUL 13
 Sleep **4** | Fatigue **3** | Stress **4** | Soreness **4**